maksudpranto/maksud_pranto/index.md

 * Able to learn new technologies, tools, and techniques anytime if needed.
 * Strong communication skills in English for both writing and speaking.
 * Very good team player.
-* Very much proactive and able to execute tasks in an efficient way.
+* Very much proactive and able to execute tasks efficiently.
 * Good analytical abilities.
 * Excellent interpersonal skills.